The-Baltimore-Transgender-Alliance/bta-site/_pages/home/unify.md

-If we want to heal each other collectively; We must work to bridge the divides of ability, race, class, language, & identity such that we move into the future with comprehensive solidarity.
+If we want to heal each other collectively we must work to bridge the divides of ability, race, class, language, & identity such that we move into the future with comprehensive solidarity.
 Our diversity makes us powerful.